 Knowledge Discovery and Health Informatics Workplace Competencies

-- Collaborate with employees and faculty across multiple disciplines and with health system leaders to draw upon institutional data bases to advance population science and evidence for decision support in health systems management;
+- Collaborate with employees and faculty across multiple disciplines and with health system leaders to draw upon institutional data bases to advance public and population sciences and evidence for decision support in health systems management;

-- Facilitate collaborations within health care organization and health information technology entities responsible for electronic health records, administrative databases, and information systems and operational health IT tools;
+- Facilitate collaborations across health systems, health agencies and organizations and health information technology entities responsible for electronic health records, administrative databases, and information systems and operational health IT (Information Technology) tools;

 - Serve as a resource for other investigators and analysts who are interested in incorporating health informatics tools into their research and evaluation projects, data mining for identification of quality improvement opportunities, and developing robust electronic platforms for research collaboration and translation;

-- Participate in teaching health professionals and/or professional and health science undergraduate and graduate students in an area related to health informatics and health data analytics; and
+- Participate in teaching health professionals and/or professional and health science/public health undergraduate and graduate students in an area related to health informatics and health data analytics; and

 - Contribute to curriculum and program development in health informatics and analytics.